Skip to content

 ResetDevice _resetDevice;

-// data member that represents the device display
+// data member that represents the display

 // data member that represents the device for counting wheel rotations